 Like any other bread, you’ll want to wrap this almond flour bread for storage so that it doesn’t dry out.
 I kept it on the counter for over a week with no problem.
 It did get a little hard toward the end.
 I’d expect the same thing if I bought wheat bread at the store.

-The taste and texture of this low carb bread reminds me of a dense wheat bread.
+The taste and texture of this keto bread reminds me of a dense wheat bread.
 It even has a crusty exterior like your typical bread loaf!
+You just need to make sure to bake it for long enough, so that the inside isn’t wet anymore.
 The difference is, it’s paleo, gluten-free, and packed with protein and fiber, keeping you full for much longer.